 5.)
 Measure 4" out from the midline at positions B and C and mark those points.
-Then place your wire along the side of the horse connecting these points, continuing straight forward over the shoulder blade and back almost to the hip.
-Do not try to stay 4" away from the spine ahead of position B as that will mean your measurement is too high up and not under the middle of the bar any more.
+Then place your wire along the side of the horse connecting these points, continuing forward over the shoulder blade and back almost to the hip.
 With the horse's head in its normal working position (this is crucial), take a drawing along this line.
 Do this on both sides, marking them L and R for Left and Right.
 Mark on these tracings where lines A, B and C cross and where the back of the shoulder blade is.